chgibb/mono-surveyor/README.md

 # mono-surveyor
-A template for scalable Flutter and Dart monorepos.
+Tooling for scalable Flutter and Dart monorepos.

-## What is it?
-This repository is a template for developing scalable monorepos for Flutter and Dart projects.

 ## How?
 ### Structure
-Dependencies between packages in the monorepo are detected by scraping the `path` dependencies in the `pubspec.yaml` of each package and figuring out what depends on what.
+Dependencies between packages in a monorepo are detected by scraping the `path` dependencies in the `pubspec.yaml` of each package and figuring out what depends on what.
 Directories without a `pubspec.yaml` in their root are not considered when finding packages and resolving dependencies.
-Nested packages may cause problems with change detection, are a violation of the [package layout conventions](https://dart.dev/tools/pub/package-layout) and will break Flutter's hot-reload when debugging an app which depends on nested packages.
-The monorepo's tooling assumes that packages will exist in `packages` and `apps` and will follow directory trees if packages are grouped into other folders.
+Nested packages may cause problems with change detection, are a violation of the [package layout conventions](https://dart.dev/tools/pub/package-layout) and will break Flutter's hot-reload when debugging an app which depends on nested packages. mono-surveyor assumes that packages will exist in `packages` and `apps` and will follow directory trees if packages are grouped into other folders.

 ### Surveys
-The monorepo's tooling detects changes at the package level, as compared to the default branch of the repositories remote.
+mono-surveyor detects changes at the package level, as compared to the default branch of the repositories remote.
 That is, any changes on the local repository or the current branch, when compared to the default branch on the remote.
 Actions are taken based on changes through the use of `surveys`.
-Each package in the monorepo decides independently how to respond to (or ignore) `surveys` through the use of a `surveys.json` defined in each package root.
+Each package in a monorepo decides independently how to respond to (or ignore) `surveys` through the use of a `surveys.json` defined in each package root.
-For example each package in this template has the following `surveys.json`:
+For example each package in the template https://github.com/chgibb/mono-surveyor-demo has the following `surveys.json`:
 ```JSON
 {
     "surveys": {